-User Permissions the Unix host full synchronization of a Unix-based target system with the supplied One Identity Manager default configuration. • Permissions for establishing a Secure Shell (SSH) connection to the host. • Administration permission for running write operation in the Unix objects.
-One Identity The user account for the One Identity Manager Service requires Manager Service user permissions to carry out operations at file level (adding and user account editing directories and files).
+User Permissions the Unix host full synchronization of a Unix-based target system with the supplied One Identity Manager default configuration.
+Permissions for establishing a Secure Shell (SSH) connection to the host.
+Administration permission for running write operation in the Unix objects.
+One Identity Manager Service user account The user account for the One Identity Manager Service requires user permissions to carry out operations at file level (adding and editing directories and files).
 The user account must belong to the Domain users group.
 The user account must have the Login as a service extended user permissions.
 The user account requires permissions for the internal web service.
-NOTE: If the One Identity Manager Service runs under the network service (NT Authority\NetworkService), you can grant permissions for the internal web service with the following command line call: netsh http add urlacl url=http://<IP address>:<port number>/ user="NT AUTHORITY\NETWORKSERVICE" The user account needs full access to the One Identity Manager Service installation directory in order to automatically update One Identity Manager.
-In the default installation, One Identity Manager is installed under: • %ProgramFiles(x86)%\One Identity (on 32-bit operating systems) %ProgramFiles%\One Identity (on 64-bit operating systems) User for accessing The Synchronization default system user is provided to run the One Identity synchronization using an application server.
+NOTE: If the One Identity Manager Service runs under the network service (NT Authority\NetworkService), you can grant permissions for the internal web service with the following command line call: netsh http add urlacl url=http://<ip address="">:<port number="">/ user="NT AUTHORITY\NETWORKSERVICE"</port></ip> The user account needs full access to the One Identity Manager Service installation directory in order to automatically update One Identity Manager.
+In the default installation, One Identity Manager is installed under: %ProgramFiles(x86)%\One Identity (on 32-bit operating systems) %ProgramFiles%\One Identity (on 64-bit operating systems) User for accessing the One Identity Manager database The Synchronization default system user is provided to run synchronization using an application server.